Overview of South Carolina Taxes

 With its sandy beaches and warm weather, South Carolina can be an attractive choice for outsiders looking to relocate.
 The state’s license plates read, “Smiling Faces, Beautiful Places,” but is the tax system in the Palmetto State as welcoming to newcomers as the scenery and people?
 The answer depends on the specifics of your situation.

 A financial advisor can help you understand how taxes fit into your overall financial goals.
 Finding a financial advisor doesn't have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 South Carolina Income Taxes

 Like the federal income tax, the South Carolina state income tax applies marginal tax rates based on income tax brackets.
 So as income increases to higher brackets, so does the percentage of income you pay in taxes.
 The table below shows the tax rates for all income earners in South Carolina.
-Note that South Carolina does not differentiate between filing statuses such as single, married filing jointly or head of household.
+South Carolina does not differentiate between filing statuses such as single, married filing jointly or head of household.
 These tax brackets apply regardless of your filing status.

 South Carolina Sales Tax